schlicht/IsingModel/README.md

 ## Monte Carlo Simulation

 A [monte carlo](https://en.wikipedia.org/wiki/Ising_model#Monte_Carlo_methods_for_numerical_simulation) process uses probability to determine the outcome.
 In the simulation, spins are selected randomly for the direction of spin to change.
+The energy is calculated by the alignment of the spin with the four spins surrounding the lattice point (edges rap around so that all points have four neighboring spins).
 If the switch is energetically favorable, the spin is flipped.
 Otherwise a probability dependent on the energy cost of flipping and temperature is computed to determine whether or not the spin should be flipped.
 As the temperature increases the spins are more likely to change, decreasing the time required to converge on a magnetized state.

 ## Results
 Magnetization | Expected Results (A. W. Sandvik, AIP Conf.
 Proc.
 1297, 135 (2010).)